stephanosterburg/stephanosterburg.github.io/about.md

 ## TL;DR
 I am Stephan Osterburg, located in the San Francisco Bay Area, CA.

-I am a computer graphics expert with over 20 years of experience, including post-production, animation, visual effects, and a keen interest in machine learning.
+I am a computer graphics expert with over 20 years of experience, covering everything from games, post-production, animation, visual effects to virtual reality, and a keen interest in machine learning.
 Expertise in project planning and management; a strong background in training, mentoring, and team building while cultivating an open, collaborative environment.
 A proven track record of producing high-quality work under tight deadlines.
 A keen eye for details. — A lifelong thirst for discovering and learning new skills.

 ---